top of page

 Is it,

 1....
-The Tasmanian Liberal Governments reckless tourism strategy?
+The Tasmanian Governments reckless tourism strategy?

 2....
 Lobbying by off road vehicle recreation interests?

 4....
-Another tilt at Hydro?
+A new tilt at grand scale Hydro?

-I'd stake a wager on numbers 1 and 3.
-Number 2 will quickly follow if not already a factor.
 And do not sneer at number 4.
 It is not as great a stretch as people may think.
 Most people immediately think of the Gordon below Franklin, otherwise known as the number 1 dam, and yes, it's a ridiculous thought.
-However, the middle Franklin, otherwise known as the number 2 dam, is not.
-As more earthworks and developments slowly erode the outstanding universal value of this environment the closer that less than ridiculous notion becomes.....It all starts with a road!
+However, the middle Franklin, otherwise known as the number 2 dam, I'm sure is not as a ridiculous a notion to the majority of Tasmania's two major political parties.
+As more earthworks and development slowly erode the outstanding universal value of this environment the closer that less than ridiculous notion becomes.....It all starts with a road!

 In any case, this is not in line with maintaining Outstanding Universal Value